 Did anyone else find themselves going a bit cuckoo in week two?

-Stay safe, please remember be kind to yourself and others.
+Stay safe, please remember to be kind to yourself and others.

 Catch up with all the Lockdown Diary Blogs